moudio/react-calculator/README.md

 - ES6

 ## About the Project

 Math-magicians is a fictional company based in France.
 They want help to build a simple product that would assist them with their calculations.

+## Live Version
+Can be found on https://calculact.herokuapp.com/

 ## Milestones